Are metal braces the only option?

 Orthodontic treatment is a rite of passage for those who want the confidence that comes with straight teeth.
 As alternative treatment options grow in popularity, many people are hoping they will be able to forego traditional metal braces in favour of clear aligners for more discreet treatment.

-However, while it might seem like an appealing option, it is important to note that it is not suitable for all cases and your suitability for clear aligner treatments, such as Invisalign®, will need to be assessed by a specialist orthodontist.
+However, while it might seem like an appealing option, it is important to note that it is not suitable for all cases and your suitability for clear aligner treatments, such as Invisalign®, Spark® and 3M Clarity, will need to be assessed by a specialist orthodontist.

 While perfecting your smile is the main goal for most patients, there are lots of reasons you might decide to seek out orthodontic treatment including: